 How much time did you spend talking with him?

-After the lab meeting, we talked in his office for another 2 to 3 hours, by which point we’d talked logically through his career, and I had asked him every question I could think of.
+After the lab meeting, we talked in his office for another two to three hours, by which point we’d talked logically through his career, and I had asked him every question I could think of.
 We were both kind of exhausted.

 What were some of the key questions you wanted answered?

 I really wanted to understand how he had become interested in environmental activism to the point where he wrote this controversial book about it, and how his interests had changed to go into very complex evolutionary biology, because those don’t obviously lead from one to another.
 I asked him several times, in various ways, how the time at Greenpeace had influenced and shaped his career in science.

 Another thing is that in activism, he was fighting for a cause, and now he is doing molecular evolution, but nevertheless appears to have found another cause to fight [for]—against intelligent design—so I wanted to know whether there is some part of him that likes to be fighting against something.

 Also (and I worked quite hard at this), I wanted to know whether he led a very green lifestyle.
 I had this idea that having been an activist at Greenpeace, he was going to be extraordinarily environmentally aware, and I’d read somewhere that he’d built a very environmentally friendly house.
 Those questions can be a bit difficult to broach because you’re straying outside of your usual science territory, so I kind of tried to extract that from people he knew, as well as asking him directly.

 How did you structure your reporting?
 Did you ask him to map out key career developments chronologically, or did you organize your questions thematically?